prathap-koththigoda/Fruit-market-GUI-JavaFx-/README.md

 I would recommend to open this with IntelliJ as I build it with the same SDK too.

+Here you will a online website of a friut market.
+You can buy fruit online here.

-Fruit market website design using JavaFx and Scene Builder
+Fruit market website design was made using JavaFx and Scene Builder